-Original, particularly funny and full of amusing melancholyNRC Handelsblad
+Original, funny and amusingly melancholicNRC Handelsblad

 With his rich, melancholic style, Lanoye has created a monument to his first romance.
 A convincing story on all counts.